Harford Technical High School: Students

 Since Harford Tech. is a magnet school, becoming a student there has become more and more competitive in recent years.
 Students who live in the Harford County School District must go through an application process to be admitted to Harford Tech.
 This is normally done in the students 8th Grade year.
 On average, the ratio of applications to available positions is 4:1, and about half of those applicants will get to the interview stage.
 About half of the students interviewed will then be admitted to the school.
 Students can only apply for a place in a single technical area.
 Consequently, there is a waiting list for admittance in any given year.
 Students not admitted will attend the regular high school in their catchment area or go private.
+In recent years, Harford Tech has used a lottery process as an additional selection stage.

 Though the student population has leveled off in the past few years, it nearly doubled between 1993 and 2004 when enrollment peaked.